GorillaStack/jmespath.site/docs/libraries.rst

 below shows JMESPath libraries as well as the compliance level.
 The compliance level is based on which compliance tests the library can pass.

+**GorillaStack maintains a fork in JavaScript which is divergent from the original specification.
+Below, we have provided links to the GorillaStack versions where approriate or the original implementations.**

 .. cssclass:: table